Sys-Inventor-Lab/AI4System-OSML/OSML_on_server_with_Intel_Xeon_E5_2697_v4/apps/README.md

 Download TailBench data [here](http://tailbench.csail.mit.edu/tailbench.inputs.tgz).
 Place the decompressed data in the `volume/` directory of the host machine.

 ## MongoDB
 We use ycsb as the load generator.
-Run following scripts in the bash of the docker container with a name of `workload_container` to preload the test workload.
+Run following scripts in the bash of the docker container with a name of `benchmark_container` to preload the test workload.
 ```bash
 mongod -f /etc/mongod.conf &
 python2 /home/OSML_Artifact/apps/mongodb/ycsb-0.12.0/bin/ycsb load mongodb -s -P /home/OSML_Artifact/apps/mongodb/ycsb-0.12.0/workloads/test_load